g-bauer/obsidian-quick-monsters/README.md

-# Create Monster Stat Blocks Quickly - for Obsidian.md
+# Create Monster Stat Blocks and Encounters Quickly - for Obsidian.md

-This plugin can be used to create simplified stat blocks for 5e monsters given their challenge rating (CR) and compute encounter difficulties.
+This plugin can be used to:

+1. create simplified stat blocks for 5e monsters given their challenge rating (CR)
+2. and compute encounter difficulties, and
+3. run the encounter if you have [initiative-tracker](https://github.com/valentine195/obsidian-initiative-tracker) installed and enabled.

-The created statistics are based on the analysis of published 5e monsters done by Paul Hughes.
+The created stats are based on the analysis of published 5e monsters done by Paul Hughes.
 Please, read the original post on his blog "Blog of Holding" titled **["5e monster manual on a business card"](http://blogofholding.com/?p=7338)**.

-## Usage in Obsidian
+## Usage in Obsidian: `quick-monster`

-### `quick-monster`

 In your note, use

 ````yaml
 ```quick-monster
-- { name: Goblin, cr: "1/4" }
+- { name: Goblin, cr: 1/4 }
 ```
 ````